mad at the mailman

 “This man does not deserve death; it is in the name of the Lord, our God, that he speaks to us.” —Jeremiah 26:16

-Unless you're very holy, some of the things written in this book should bother you.
-They bother me, and I wrote much of it!
-God's word is a two-edged sword (Heb 4:12), which comforts the afflicted and afflicts the comfortable.
-When God's word and our wills cross, we are tempted to blame the teacher, preacher, pastor, or prophet.
+God’s Word is a two-edged sword (Heb 4:12), which comforts the afflicted and afflicts the comfortable.
+When God’s Word and our wills cross, we are tempted to blame the teacher, preacher, pastor, or prophet.
 We blame the mail-carrier for the mail.

 When we’re tempted to reject the messengers of God’s messages, we should take the advice of Gamaliel: “You will not be able to destroy them without fighting God Himself” (Acts 5:39).